-Dummy Ticket vs Real Ticket: Key Differences Explained
+Dummy Ticket vs Real Ticket: Cost, PNR & When to Use Each

 What is a dummy ticket (flight reservation)?